Splyth/slack_bot/README.md

     own feel free to change it in the code or make it configurable

 # Environment Variables

+  BING_SUBSCRIPTION_KEY: The Subscription Key from the Azure Account to use

+  BING_CUSTOM_SEARCH_KEY: The Custom Search Key to use (Create in Azure under Bing Custom image search)

+  BOT_ID is the userid of the bot

   BOT_TOKEN is the slack apps token more info is (here:)[https://api.slack.com/bot-users]

-  GOOGLE API KEY: You can generate one in the Google API Under Credentials

   GOOGLE_CUSTOM_SEARCH_KEY: Once you've enabled you Custom Search API check there it's the: Search Engine ID

-  BING_SUBSCRIPTION_KEY: The Subscription Key from the Azure Account to use

-  BING_CUSTOM_SEARCH_KEY: The Custom Search Key to use (Create in Azure under Bing Custom image search)

   GIPHY_API_KEY: A Giphey API KEY (here:)[https://developers.giphy.com/docs/api#quick-start-guide]

+  GOOGLE API KEY: You can generate one in the Google API Under Credentials

+  GOOGLE_CUSTOM_SEARCH_KEY: Genereate a custom search engine in API key should be generated with search engine

+  SLACK_SECRET: Under General Information in slack API.
+Used to ensure bot only responds to requests from slack

+  SLACK_USER_TOKEN: User token of the person who made the bot (must have kick user priveldges for certain commands)

 # Notes on Google API
   https://cse.google.com/cse/all (In the web form where you create/edit your custom search engine enable "Image search" option and and for "Sites to search" option select "Search the entire web but emphasize included sites")